Flick Drummond: Political career

 Between February and September 2020 Drummond served as Parliamentary Private Secretary to Anne-Marie Trevelyan as Secretary of State for International Development before becoming PPS to Thérèse Coffey at the Department for Work and Pensions.
 In October 2022, Drummond was appointed to the Commons Public Accounts Committee and the Education Select Committee.

 As a result the 2023 Periodic Review of Westminster constituencies, her Meon Valley constituency was dissolved ahead of the 2024 general election, with its territory divided between several new or revised constituencies, and not forming the majority or largest segment of any new constituency.
 On 5 April 2023, she faced a vote of local party members to become the candidate for the new seat of Fareham and Waterlooville, which took in the largest segment (45.7%) of her dismembered Meon Valley constituency; her opponent and then Home Secretary Suella Braverman, whose Fareham constituency formed the (slight) majority of the new seat.
 Braverman won the vote by 77 votes to 54.

 In July 2023, Drummond was selected to contest the 2024 general election as the Conservative candidate for the redrawn Winchester constituency, which had its boundaries changed to include slightly less than a quarter of Drummond's abolished Meon Valley seat.
 The election took place on 4 July 2024; she lost to Liberal Democrat Danny Chambers by a margin of 13,821 votes (24.2%).

 Personal life

-In 1987, she married Heneage Drummond, a descendant of the Jacobite soldier William Drummond, 4th Viscount Strathallan, of the family of the Earls of Perth.
-They have four children and three grandchildren.
+In 1987, she married Heneage Drummond with whom she has four children and three grandchildren.
 Before entering politics, Drummond was a lay inspector for Ofsted.
 She has also served as Chair of Governors at Milton Park Primary School and a trustee of Salterns Academy Trust in Portsmouth.
+She presented the Portsmouth Youth Voice Awards in 2017.